 As regards the contention of non-vegetarians that if the entire human species turn vegetarian then the whole ecological system of the earth would get damaged, I would say, of course, there is a natural food chain system where one organism is the food for a larger organism, which in turn becomes food for an even larger organism.
 We must however appreciate that while the natural food chain system is a survival need for all creatures in the animal kingdom, we human kill animals to suffice the taste of our tongue.

 I thus relate meat-eating directly to the killing of other sentient beings who are in no way less important than us in the eyes of nature.
 Once a non-vegetarian myself I could say that killing, or causing it in any manner, just to pamper our palates, always carries a sense of guilt; more so because it is against the fundamental precepts of any religion.
 It could however be counter-argued as to where this sense of guilt disappears while we kill countless of insects/small creatures like – mosquitoes, flies, bed-bugs, ants, cockroaches, termites, spiders, centipedes etc. all our life.
 One can see the difference though – the insects or the small creatures that people often kill, pose a threat to their well-being or even to their life in some way or the other.
 So it is the ‘intent’ that makes the difference.
 But then what about vegetation – they too have life.
 If one considers all living beings as equals then uprooting a plant or cutting a part of it too should be considered as unethical.
-So, the rounds of arguments and counter-arguments go on endlessly.
+Thus continues the rounds of arguments and counter-arguments endlessly.